 Meet the team

-Single molecule imaging Research
+Single molecule imaging research

 To successfully fit the two-metre-long DNA molecule into the nucleus of every cell, it is wrapped tightly around protein structures called histones, to form a structure called chromatin.
 However, even when tightly packaged, DNA can still be damaged, and it is essential this damage is fixed.